Genetic causes of hereditary pancreatic cancer: BRCA and beyond

 An update on hereditary pancreatic cancer presented at the annual American Society of Clinical Oncology meeting covered genes and lifetime risk.
 The update emphasized that all pancreatic cancer patients should be offered genetic counseling and testing.
 Genetic test results may impact treatment, screening for other cancers and risk to family members.
 (11/26/19)

 - Should I have genetic testing for an inherited mutation?

 - I had genetic testing in the past, should I have additional testing?

 - Will my insurance pay for pancreatic cancer screening?

 Open Clinical Trials

-Studies enrolling people diagnosed with pancreatic cancer
+The following are treatment studies enrolling people diagnosed with pancreatic cancer:

 FORCE is a national nonprofit organization, established in 1999.
 Our mission is to improve the lives of individuals and families affected by adult hereditary cancers.